Skip to content

 ETHICAL CONSIDERATIONS

 Privacy, GDPR, internet laws and regulations to access and storage of data, legal consent, public information, and privacy of individual contributions will be considered.
 Translating data must be understood from the perspective of artistic choices, underlined by the effort to maintain elemental integrity.
 Considering subjectivity in processes borrowed from scientific methodology, actual realised results cannot be considered wholly objective.
 This shall be acknowledged, questioned, written, and shared in presentations, publications, and future developments from the project(s).
 The research methodologies to be considered as critical or negotiable features for future research methodologies and with the possibility for other institutional use, pedagogical developments in the realm of private or government institutions, or public domain.
 The research and pedagogical approach developed during the project are free to be used for running workshops and courses alongside the project.
 These courses can be used for enriching local cultural exchange, as an educational resource and site for additional funding of the project.
-Resourcing local production to minimise international shipping or travel expenses.
+Resourcing local production to minimize international shipping or travel expenses.
 Insurance for the artwork, machines, materials, and data, to be purchased and maintained throughout the duration of the research and productions thereafter.
 Language, writing, documentation to be reviewed for facts and technical accuracy.
 The number of unforeseeable ethical considerations will be consulted through the advisory team, faculty, and staff, considering international copyright and intellectual property laws.

 error: Contact artist for permissions.